Anonymous

 Dear Archi1993,

 While doing the inter-company transfer of the employee within the group, your company should have been thoughtful of the legal consequences.
 The thoughtfulness includes guiding the employee on the provisions of the Payment of Gratuity Act.
-The second company while taking an employee on board, could have guided the employee to claim the gratuity from the previous company.
+The second company, while taking an employee on board, could have guided the employee to claim the gratuity from the previous company.
 A timely settlement claim would not have required this post to be raised.

 Many employees do not give due importance to their rights as an employee.
-This could be out of the trust toward the employer and also because of the lack of awareness.
+This could be out of trust toward the employer and also because of the lack of awareness.
 Nevertheless, employers cannot take undue advantage of either or both.

-If you wish then your company may raise the internal debit note to the previous company and claim for the gratuity from 1999 to 2013.
+If you wish, then your company may raise the internal debit note to the previous company and claim for the gratuity from 1999 to 2013.
 However, make sure that the employee gets his dues from 1999.

-If you just pay gratuity to him from 2013 to 2021 and take solace from the fulfilment of the provisions of the Payment Gratuity Act, the employee might have to run from pillar to post to get his gratuity from 1999 to 2013.
+If you just pay gratuity to him from 2013 to 2021 and take solace from the fulfillment of the provisions of the Payment Gratuity Act, the employee might have to run from pillar to post to get his gratuity from 1999 to 2013.
 However, it will send a wrong signal to all other employees.
 They may perceive that long service means nothing to the employer.
 The reputation of the company in their eyes could come down.
 Are you prepared to take that risk?

 Thanks,